 Their motivation can make visionary leaders good at getting results.
 However, they will often need strong operational teams to work with them.
 Fantastic for new ventures, and of all management styles, this is likely the one to create the salons of tomorrow.

 The Collaborative Leader: “Unison Is My Aim”

-Collaborative leaders often gain respect gain respect from their long-standing work and are very good at getting teams working together.
+Collaborative leaders often gain respect from their long-standing work and are very good at getting teams working together.
 They like to deal with HR situations and view their team as individuals sharing the same goals.
-Very emphatic and inspirational to every personality in the team, these types of managers are great listeners, but can tend to be slow on putting things into action.
+Very emphatic and inspirational to every personality in the team, these types of managers are great listeners, but can tend to be slow putting things into action.

 Of all management styles, this one approaches the workload with long-term strategies and the building of a dream team.
 Collaborative leaders are fantastic for any business, as long as getting fast results is not the main priority.